Program

 Speaker: Madeleine Grigg-Damberger (Professor of Neurology, University of New Mexico School of Medicine)

-• 10:30 - 11:00: Neonatal sleep in various patient cohorts | talk
+• 10:30 - 11:00: Data-driven interpretation of EEG in different patient cohorts | talk

 Speaker: Anneleen Dereymaeker (Neonatologist, University Hospitals Leuven)

-• 11:00 - 11:20: Coffee Break
+• 11:00 - 11:20: Break

 • 11:30 - 12:50: Infant sleep in the NICU | abstract presentations